bazzargh/bazzargh.github.io/depict/README.md

 * `title <title>` by default the title is derived from the node id, but you can change that.
 You can use quoted strings here.

+Arrows and lines also support specifying colour/dashing with `stroke <colour>`; another attribute supported by connectors is `label`, eg `label one` or `label "one two"`.
+Labels are drawn with a glow so they don't get made unreadable by the lines they are sitting on top of (since there's no way to control the position of labels)

 # ICONS

 Icon attributes, eg `icon:s3` use AWS/K8S/GCP official icon sets.
 With so many services, I have had